The People Who Were Hurt By The Big Conn Conspiracy

 As The Big Conn makes clear, the people most hurt by the Conn conspiracy were not employees at the Social Security Administration or taxpayers in general but disability benefits claimants.
-As our Indiana social security lawyers have previously discussed, the agency enacted some reactionary changes that, for instance, cast a more skeptical eye on the opinions of treating doctors and gave ammunition for adjudicators to reject those opinions in favor of generic reports prepared by medical evidence reviewers.
+As our Indianapolis Social Security lawyer team has previously discussed, the agency enacted some reactionary changes that, for instance, cast a more skeptical eye on the opinions of treating doctors and gave ammunition for adjudicators to reject those opinions in favor of generic reports prepared by medical evidence reviewers.
 But the documentary shows how Conn’s former clients were suddenly cut off from benefits with only the option of further appeals to attempt to restore what had been a lifeline for many who were otherwise incapable of financially supporting themselves as a result of their disabilities.

 Unfortunately, some deserving individuals are still deprived of benefits.
 Furthermore, as the Associated Press reported in October 2021, even individuals who eventually had their benefits restored are facing another round of redetermination hearings.
 On its face, this seems like a cruel practice to continue punishing unwitting claimants caught up in a conspiracy they knew nothing about, who had simply applied for benefits they believed they were honestly entitled to, who believe they are not capable of working because of physical or psychological issues.